aptech/docs/docs/CR-outerJoin.rst

     a_keys = { 1, 3 };
     b_keys = { 4, 2 };

-    //Perform a left-outer join on A and B, based on matches
+    // Perform a left-outer join on A and B, based on matches
-    //from the 1st column of A with the 4th column of B
+    // from the 1st column of A with the 4th column of B
-    //and the 3rd column of A with the 2nd column of B C = outerJoin(A, a_keys, B, b_keys);
+    // and the 3rd column of A with the 2nd column of B C = outerJoin(A, a_keys, B, b_keys);

 After the code above, *C* equals: